-On September 21, 2023, the FERC granted the complaint filed by Brookfield Renewable Trading and Marketing LP ("Brookfield") regarding the exclusion of pumped storage hydroelectric facilities that are Electric Storage Facilities ("ESFs") from the Inventoried Energy Program ("IEP").2 In granting the Complaint, effective August 2, 2023, the FERC found "pumped storage [ESFs] are similarly situated to battery storage [ESFs] for purposes of participation in the [IEP] ... [agreed] with Brookfield that the ISO-NE Tariff is unduly discriminatory because it prohibits pumped storage [ESFs] from similarly participating in the [IEP]".3 Accordingly, the FERC ordered ISO-NE to revise its Tariff.
+On September 21, 2023, the FERC granted the complaint filed by Brookfield Renewable Trading and Marketing LP ("Brookfield") regarding the exclusion of pumped storage hydroelectric facilities that are Electric Storage Facilities ("ESFs") from the Inventoried Energy Program ("IEP").
+In granting the Complaint, effective August 2, 2023, the FERC found "pumped storage [ESFs] are similarly situated to battery storage [ESFs] for purposes of participation in the [IEP] ... [agreed] with Brookfield that the ISO-NE Tariff is unduly discriminatory because it prohibits pumped storage [ESFs] from similarly participating in the [IEP]".
+Accordingly, the FERC ordered ISO-NE to revise its Tariff.
 Any challenges to the Brookfield IEP Complaint Order are due on or before October 23, 2023.
-The changes to the Tariff in response to the Order are to be reviewed by the Markets Committee in October and voted by the Participants Committee in November.
+The changes to the Tariff in response to the Order were supported by the Markets Committee and will be voted by the Participants Committee at the November 2, 2023 meeting (Consent Agenda Item #3).
 If you have any questions concerning this matter, please contact Rosendo Garza (860-275-0660; rgarza@daypitney.com) or Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).